agalend/PaySmartly.Documentation/design.md

 # 3. Architecture

 I am going to present you 3 different possible architectures.
-Keep in mind that I am going to implement the third one, microservices architecture.
+Keep in mind that I implemented the third one, microservices architecture.
 In addition, I will present you horizontally scaled backends in all 3 approaches.

 ## 3.1. pure front-end solution